Macron defends decision not to order third lockdown as third wave spreads

 Professor Dominique Rossi, who heads the Marseille Hospitals’ Medical Commission, said the local heath authority had asked hospitals in the Bouche-du-Rhone area to cancel 40% of all non-urgent medical interventions.

 Managing the flow of COVID and non-COVID patients was “a real ethical headache”, he told Reuters.
-“The (COVID-19) projections are really worrying and the lack of personnel, who are already exhausted, adds another element of concern.”
+“The (COVID-19) projections are really worrying.”

 Reporting by Richard Lough; additional reporting by Gilles Guillaume and Reuters TV; Editing by Richard Lough, Cynthia Osterman and Peter Graff